encode/django-rest-framework/docs/community/third-party-packages.md

 * [drf-viewset-profiler][drf-viewset-profiler] - Lib to profile all methods from a viewset line by line.
 * [djangorestframework-features][djangorestframework-features] - Advanced schema generation and more based on named features.
 * [django-elasticsearch-dsl-drf][django-elasticsearch-dsl-drf] - Integrate Elasticsearch DSL with Django REST framework.
 Package provides views, serializers, filter backends, pagination and other handy add-ons.
+* [django-api-client][django-api-client] - DRF client that groups the Endpoint response, for use in CBVs and FBV as if you were working with Django's Native Models..

 [cite]: http://www.software-ecosystems.com/Software_Ecosystems/Ecosystems.html
 [cookiecutter]: https://github.com/jpadilla/cookiecutter-django-rest-framework